Danish state bankruptcy of 1813: Internal

-The cost of wartime efforts had a major effect on the Danish economy.
+The cost of wartime efforts had a major effect on the Danish-Norwegian economy.
 In an effort to subsidise the cost of rearmament, the Danish government issued a substantial amount of banknotes.
 As it stood, the national currency was silver and as a result of excessive issue of banknotes, the former value of silver was lost.
 The Danish government could not ensure loans from the population were paid, leading to an excessive printing of more money to account for wartime expenditure.
 Denmark's efforts to prepare for the war economically led to the devaluation of the currency.

-The indecisiveness of Frederik VI, the king of Denmark, to not act in the interests of Denmark by remaining loyal to Napoleon and France in 1812, was cause for significant loss of power.
-As France and her allies were defeated, Denmark surrendered Norway to Sweden and lost claim to significant land claims in North Germany As a result, financial pressure on the currency was increased and not only had great effects on the economy, but led to poverty and a reduction in the quality of life for citizens.
+The indecisiveness of Frederik VI, the King of Denmark, to not act in the interests of Denmark by remaining loyal to Napoleon and France in 1812, was cause for significant loss of power.
+As France and her allies were defeated, King Frederik VI surrendered the Kingdom of Norway to the King of Sweden and lost claim to significant land claims in North Germany As a result, financial pressure on the currency was increased and not only had great effects on the economy, but led to poverty and a reduction in the quality of life for citizens.